trials

 INTRODUCTION

-Taste and combustion qualities of Cannabis are dependent on the chemical characteristics of the flower.
-These chemical characteristics can be influenced by management practices during the growing cycle.
-For this reason, many Cannabis growers implement a flushing period where only water is fed to plants in the final days to weeks before harvest.
+For this reason, many cannabis growers implement a flushing period where only water is fed to plants in the final days to weeks before harvest.
 While many cultivators attest to the effects of a flush, no scientific studies have been conducted to validate this practice.
-Rx Green Technologies has undertaken a first of its kind study to determine the influence of different flushing times on the chemical profile, flavor, and combustion characteristics of Cannabis flower.
+Rx Green Technologies has conducted a pioneering study to assess the impact of different flushing times on the chemical profile, flavor, and combustion characteristics of cannabis flower.

-To determine smoking flavor and characteristics, samples of each flushing period were distributed to Cannabis industry experts in a blind taste test.
-Each participant received one sample of each flushing time without knowledge of its treatment.
-Participants were asked about their personal Cannabis flavor preferences before tasting.
-After tasting, participants were asked to rate the sample for flavor, harshness of smoke, and color of ash.
+In order to assess the flavor and characteristics of smoking, samples from each flushing period were given to cannabis industry experts for a blind taste test.
+Each participant received a sample from each flushing time without knowing its treatment.
+Prior to tasting, participants were asked about their personal cannabis flavor preferences.
+After tasting, participants were asked to rate the sample on flavor, harshness of smoke, and ash color.

-Data collected during the course of the trial were analyzed statistically to determine whether flushing times affected smoking quality, flower weight, or chemical characteristics of Cannabis.
-Statistical analysis of data allows us to quantify whether differences in the numbers are due to the treatments imposed or are results of the natural variations observed when growing plants.
+The data collected during the study were analyzed statistically to determine whether flushing times affected smoking quality, flower weight, or chemical characteristics of cannabis.
+Statistical data analysis allows us to quantify whether differences in the numbers are due to the treatments imposed or are the results of the natural variations observed for cannabis growing mediums.

-Visual differences in fan leaves between flushing times were apparent the day before harvest.
-Plants flushed for ten or 14 days had leaves that were more yellow, necrotic and dry than plants flushed for zero or seven days (Figure 1a-d).
-The color of the 14 and ten day flushed leaves indicates a greater breakdown of chlorophyll in the plant, leading to reduced greenness
+The day before harvest, visual differences in fan leaves between flushing times were apparent.
+Plants flushed for ten or 14 days had leaves that were more yellow, necrotic, and dry than plants flushed for zero or seven days (Figure 1a-d).
+The color of the 14 and ten-day flushed leaves indicates a greater breakdown of chlorophyll in the plant, leading to reduced greenness.

 Figure 1.
 Fan leaves collected from Cherry Diesel plants the day before harvest.
 Flushing times depicted are (a) 14 days, (b) 10 days, (c) 7 days, and (d) 0 days.

 Figure 3.
-Mineral content of Cannabis flower of plants flushed for 14 , 10 , 7 , or 0 days. (a) Nitrogen, phosphorus, and potassium content of Cannabis flower. (b) Calcium, magnesium, and sulfur content of Cannabis flower. (c) Micronutrient content of Cannabis flower.
+The mineral content of cannabis flower of plants flushed for 14, 10, 7, or 0 days. (a) Nitrogen, phosphorus, and potassium content of cannabis flower. (b) Calcium, magnesium, and sulfur content of cannabis flower. (c) Micronutrient content of cannabis flower.

 Figure 4.
 Wax extracted from Cherry Diesel trim flushed for (a) 14 days, (b) 10 days, (c) 7 days, or (d) 0 days.